Purchases made through my links help support this website, at no additional cost to you. Details.

 If the adhesive is too thick, it can be lumpy underneath the image.
 If the adhesive is applied in a really thin layer, it can dry too quickly.
 However, as long as some of it sticks to the collage, that can be enough.

-You can use an iron (there are special irons made for this, too) — with some sort of release paper between the collage and the iron, so the iron doesn’t get all gooey from the melting medium — and the heat softens & reactivates the gel.
+If it turns out lumpy, you can use an iron (there are special irons made for this, too) — with some sort of release paper between the collage and the iron, so the iron doesn’t get all gooey from the melting medium — and the heat softens & reactivates the adhesive.

-So, even dried gel medium can be reactivated and it’ll suddenly adhere the entire image to whatever’s underneath it.
+So, even dried adhesive can be reactivated and it’ll suddenly adhere the entire image to whatever’s underneath it.

 I only do this when the collage is nearly completed – before I apply any glitter or gold leaf – if there’s clearly a problem where part of the collage didn’t adhere correctly.